gtk-rs/rustdoc-comments/gdk/vendor.md

 the physical height of the monitor
 <!-- impl Monitor::fn get_manufacturer -->
-Gets the name of the monitor's manufacturer, if available.
+Gets the name or PNP ID of the monitor's manufacturer, if available.

+Note that this value might also vary depending on actual display backend.

+PNP ID registry is located at https://uefi.org/pnp_id_list

 Feature: `v3_22`